 After the dazzle of day is gone,

-The dark, dark night shows to my eyes the stars.
+The dark, dark night shows to my eyes the stars—

-Look’d up at the high-dilating stars—
+Looking up at the stars.

-I was thinking the day most splendid till I saw what the not-day exhibited,
+I was thinking the day most splendid, till I saw what the not-day exhibited,

-I was thinking this globe enough till there sprang out so noiseless around me myriads of other globes,
+I was thinking this globe enough, till there sprang out so noiseless around me myriads of other globes,

-Some shaped, others unshaped, with their varied degrees of perfection, climate, swiftness.
+Some shaped, others unshaped, with their varied degrees of perfection, climate, swiftness,

-And now touch’d with the lives on other globes,
+Now, touch’d with the lives on other globes,

 (Some probably are but forming, not so advanced as the earth, some arrived as far along as those of the earth, some no doubt more advanced,)